Limits Involving the Definition of e, Power Expansions & Higher Derivatives of Inverse Functions

 \[\ln(1+x) = x - \frac{x^2}{2} + \frac{x^3}{3} - \frac{x^4}{4} + \cdots = \sum_{k=1}^{\infty} \frac{(-1)^{k+1} x^k}{k}\]

 This comes from integrating the geometric series \(\frac{1}{1+x} = 1 - x + x^2 - x^3 + \cdots\) term by term.
-The constant of integration is found by plugging in \(x = 0\) (since \(\ln 1 = 0\)).
+The constant of integration is determined by substituting \(x = 0\) (since \(\ln 1 = 0\)).

 The binomial expansion generalizes \((1+x)^n\) for any exponent \(n\), even negative or fractional: